Kristie Daniel is the contact for our Livable Cities program.

 A livable city also ensures that everyone has access to parks and public spaces.
 It is a place where everyone, including women, children, the poor, and people with disabilities are able to meet their day-to-day needs and enjoy community life.

-The work we do in improving the livability of cities has resulted in some key impacts on the health and wellbeing of people in vulnerable situations around the world.
+The work we do to improve the livability of cities has resulted in some key impacts on the health and wellbeing of people in vulnerable situations around the world.
 Our work with local partners in advocating for healthy, safe and accessible public spaces has resulted in major policy decisions that have improved people’s communities.
 Impacts from our work include improved parks for women, children, and people living with disabilities, safe pedestrian and cycling spaces, and the preservation of fresh markets.
 The ultimate result of our work is healthier, happier people, safer cities, improved air quality and access to decent work.